-In the 18th century, Austrian princess Marie Antoinette (Kirsten Dunst, Spider-man) marries the French dauphin Louis XVI (Jason Schwartzman, The Grand Budapest Hotel).
+In the 18th century, Austrian princess Marie Antoinette (Kirsten Dunst, Interview with the Vampire) marries the French dauphin Louis XVI (Jason Schwartzman, The Grand Budapest Hotel).
 Although they don’t get along at first, the royal couple eventually develop genuine affection for each other.
 Everything goes well until pesty revolutionaries decide to spoil all the fun.

 Reaction & Thoughts:

 Sofia Coppola’s Marie Antoinette is not for people who demand accuracy above all.
 If you can’t stand the modernization of historical characters and real-life events you need to run far away from this movie.

 According the writer-director Coppola, the French Queen was a trust-fund-baby who turned the Palace of Versailles into a frat house.
 And she partied hard while listening to some of the best 1980s songs.
 The look is classic 18th century, but the dialogue and attitudes are pure Millennial — it all works somehow in the end.

 It’s perhaps one of those films that you are either going to love or hate.
 I’m speaking from personal experience.
 For example, I really detested Baz Luhrmann’s The Great Gatsby, a film that uses a similar approach; F. Scott Fitzgerald’s Jazz Age Era drama was bathed in hip-hop angst.
 I found the modern touches distracting and annoying.